isAAAc/monitorix_ynh/README.md

 ### More sensor

-If you want to see the temperature of some sensor you can install the `lm-sensor` packet.
+If you want to see the temperature of some sensor you can install the `lm-sensors` packet.
 For disk temperature you can instal the `hddtemp` packet.

 ### Custom config